beckblakestrom/beckblakestrom/README.md

 ## I have been independtly developing simple websites for friends, family and myself for the past few years.
 ## I started out using WordPress in highschool, then dabbled in Squarespace and Shopify for a time and now I code all my projects and websites from scratch.

-- 🔭 I've lauched a handful of bespoke static websites
+- 🔭 I have lauched a handful of bespoke static websites.
-- 🌱 I’m currently learning JS and the MERN stack
+- 🌱 I am currently learning JS and the MERN stack, while finishing my degree.
 - 👯 I would love to collab with anyone that likes to build cool things!
-- 🥅 2021 Goals: Build more projects and solidify my programming foundations
+- 🥅 2021 Goals: Build more projects and solidify my programming foundations.
 - ⚡ Fun fact: I am a true coffee enthusiast (that means no starbucks), I am an avid weightlifter and cars are my passion!

 <br />